 The easiest credit cards to get with good credit are credit cards for fair, limited or bad credit.
-The Capital One Platinum Credit Card, the Petal Visa Credit Card, the Discover it Secured Credit Card, and the Target Credit Card should all be very easy to get with good credit, for example.
+The Capital One Platinum Credit Card, the Petal Visa Credit Card, and the Target Credit Card should all be very easy to get with good credit, for example.

 On the other hand, people with good credit can also have an easy time getting certain credit cards that require good credit or better.
-Discover it Cash Back and Capital One Quicksilver are on the easy end of credit cards with good credit, because Discover and Capital One credit cards are rumored to be easier to get than other credit cards - even when the cards have the same approval requirements on paper.
-Both of these cards require good credit or better for approval, and both offer great rewards for spending.
+Capital One Quicksilver is on the easy end of credit cards with good credit, because Capital One credit cards are rumored to be easier to get than other credit cards - even when the cards have the same approval requirements on paper.
+This card requires good credit or better for approval, and it offers great rewards for spending.

 People with good credit have a lot of credit card options to choose from.
 Every major credit card company offers credit cards for people with good credit.
 And many of them are great cards for rewards and travel.
 While no credit card company is really known as the “easiest” to get a credit card from, reports online suggest it’s more difficult to get approved for a Chase credit card than cards from some other major issuers.